-In 2023 the Environmental Risk Assessment (ERA) was updated as part of the routine five-year update in accordance with CSA N288.6-22.
+An Environmental Risk Assessment (ERA) has been completed in accordance with CSA N288.6-22.
 The ERA concluded that emissions from the facility were very low and no adverse effects to human health are expected.

 The emissions of non-radioactive contaminants from the facility were below the MECP point of impingement (POI) standards; and water releases are also assessed to be minimal.
 Hence, it was concluded that the emissions of non-radiological substances resulting from the facility pose no adverse effect to human health.